Liam5650/Spaced-Repetition-Backend/README.md

 Backend API for a spaced-repetition flashcard application.

 The project focuses on a clean REST design, authentication, and data ownership rules.
-The service supports users, decks, and cards, and is built to be extended with scheduling and review logic.
+The service supports users, decks, and cards, and is extended with scheduling and review logic based on the SM-2 algorithm.

 ## Tech Stack
 - **FastAPI** — API framework